The Difference Between A Brochure Website & A Lead Generation Website

 3. Poor audience targeting

 Web users are looking for solutions to their problems.
 They want information and guidance, not advertisements.
-The only people who find a brochure site organically are people who were already looking for it.
+The only people who find a brochure website organically are people who were already looking for it.

 Brochure websites rarely provide the type of information people seek because they aren’t created with an audience in mind.
 They fail to engage and educate the user.
 The site’s pages are mostly self-promotion.
 Brochures serve the business, not the customer.